Hawaii retirement home clarifies assisted suicide rules

-HONOLULU (AP) — A Hawaii retirement home says residents in its independent living wing may take advantage of the state’s new medically assisted suicide law if they wish.
+HONOLULU (AP) — A Hawaii retirement home said Tuesday residents in its independent living wing may take advantage of the state’s new medically assisted suicide law if they wish.

-But Kahala Nui told residents this week that those in its assisted living and nursing center may not do so.
+But Kahala Nui told residents in a memorandum this week that those in its assisted living and nursing center may not do so.

-Kahala Nui CEO Pat Duarte said Tuesday the law allows health care facilities to determine whether they want to participate in provisions of the law.
-He says Kahala Nui’s health center won’t participate.
+Kahala Nui CEO Pat Duarte said the new measure allows health care facilities to determine whether they want to participate in provisions of the law.
+Kahala Nui’s health center won’t participate, he said.

-He says a lease Kahala Nui has with the Roman Catholic Church prohibits the home from assisting, promoting or coordinating medically assisted suicide.
+A lease Kahala Nui has with the Roman Catholic Church prohibits the home from assisting, promoting or coordinating medically assisted suicide, he said.

 Most Read Nation & World Stories